-Continue on the east side of the creek now for another 2.2 miles appx. to the end of the road.
+Continue on the east side of the creek now for another1.7 miles appx. to the end of the road.
 There is no formal parking area - just a grassy, open knoll after climbing steeply up a section of road that passes through willows.
 This last two miles will be the slowest mainly because of potholes.
-We did not find too many rocky obstacles on a drive up here in 2011, but some minor drainage crossings proved to offer some clearance problems.
+We did not find too many rocky obstacles on a drive up here in 2011 and again in 2019, but some minor drainage crossings proved to offer some clearance problems for some vehicles.
+There's another nice campsite at 8.4 miles and a less used one at 8.8 miles.
+The road ends about .2 mile after that.
 Much of the 4 mile drive in passes through open, grassy terrain.

 It should be noted that this trailhead can also serve as a TH for Teocalli.
-A trail which does not show on either the USGS quad, or the Guinnison NF map, heads east from the parking area to the south ridge of Teocalli ("Teocalli Ridge" on the USGS map) and crosses the ridge at 11,100 ft.
+From the end of the road, if you hike along the trail that heads up West Brush Creek, in a few tenths of a mile a trail heads off to the right at the wilderness boundary.
+(N 38° 56' 51.68" W 106° 53' 34.46") The trail which does not show on either the USGS quad, or the Gunnison NF map, heads east from a trail junction to the south ridge of Teocalli ("Teocalli Ridge" on the USGS map) and crosses the ridge at 11,100 ft.
 Head north from that saddle for an easy Class 2 hike to the summit on a trail that eventually fades away below some minor cliff bands.
+Mountain bikes use this trail as an access to Teocali Ridge.

 From the trailhead, a trail leads north to NW on the east side of the creek for about ½ mile before it begins to fade.
 Before entering a forested area, cross the creek where the trail comes very near to it and head up an open slope, not too steep, staying near the edge of the forest.
 After about 400 feet of gain, head into the forest and work your way through the forest into the upper basin of West Brush Creek.
 You may at times see something of a trail in here.
 Pass along the foot of a rock glacier where more trail may be evident and eventually intersect the creek and continue along the drainage, to the end of the trees, hopefully finding a trail again that also heads NW to a saddle between White BM and a minor 12er of 12,728 to the south of White.
 (Note: if you want to include White BM on this trip, you can follow this trail to the south ridge of White BM and then walk north along that ridge to obtain that summit.)
 About the time you spot this trail, you should turn off it and head NNW into the basin SSE of the White Rock Mountain summit.
 If you stay on the east side of the drainage that empties the upper basin, you'll surmount three benches with tundra, low evergreens and some willows.
 The final bench deposits you below the SE face of White Rock.
 At about 12,600 feet, there's an inviting, beautiful, grassy area with a small stream flowing through that's frequented by elk.